Kit (association football): Victorian era

 The first standard strips emerged with the founding of the FA, the Football Association's initial minutes recording some of the club colours, such as the Royal Engineers A.F.C.'s red and blue, and Lincoln's white jerseys with red, white, and blue caps.
 Many clubs opted for colours associated with the schools or other sporting organisations from which the clubs had emerged.
 Blackburn Rovers, for example, adopted shirts of a halved design based on those of the team for former pupils of Malvern College, one of the schools where the sport had developed.
 Their original colours of light blue and white were chosen to reflect an association with Cambridge University, where a number of the club's founders had been educated.
 Colours and designs often changed dramatically between matches, with Bolton Wanderers turning out in both pink shirts and white shirts with red spots within the same year.
-Rather than the modern shorts, players wore long knickerbockers or full-length trousers, often with a belt or even braces.
+Rather than the modern shorts, players wore long knickerbockers or full-length trousers, often with a belt or even braces; colours were limited to flannel or dark blue serge in the earliest days, the Church F.C. side from Lancashire being noted for adopting red knickers - thanks to links with a local Turkey red dye factory - in the 1880s.
 Lord Kinnaird, an early star of the game, was noted for always being resplendent in long white trousers.
 There were no numbers printed on shirts to identify individual players, and the programme for an 1875 match between Queen's Park and Wanderers in Glasgow identifies the players by the colours of their caps or stockings.
 The first shin pads were worn in 1874 by the Nottingham Forest player Sam Weller Widdowson, who cut down a pair of cricket pads and wore them outside his stockings.
 Initially the concept was ridiculed but it soon caught on with other players.
 By the turn of the century pads had become smaller and were being worn inside the stockings.

 As the game gradually moved away from being a pursuit for wealthy amateurs to one dominated by working-class professionals, kits changed accordingly.
 The clubs themselves, rather than individual players, were now responsible for purchasing kit and financial concerns, along with the need for the growing numbers of spectators to easily identify the players, led to the lurid colours of earlier years being abandoned in favour of simple combinations of primary colours.
 In 1890, the Football League, which had been formed two years earlier, ruled that no two member teams could register similar colours, so as to avoid clashes.
 This rule was later abandoned in favour of one stipulating that all teams must have a second set of shirts in a different colour available.
 Initially the home team was required to change colours in the event of a clash, but in 1921 the rule was amended to require the away team to change.